 2. Vaginal Dilators

-For pelvic floor tightness, vaginal dilators are specific tools in a variety of sizes that allow you to gradually stretch and release the pelvic floor muscles and are best used with the guidance of a pelvic physical therapist.
+For pelvic floor tightness causes by involuntary muscles spasms, vaginal dilators are specific tools in a variety of sizes that allow you to gradually stretch and release the pelvic floor muscles and are best used with the guidance of a pelvic physical therapist.

 Dilators, which are often made out of silicone for comfort, are a gentle way to train the brain and the muscles of the pelvic floor to relax during insertion.
 Dilator therapy is best performed in combination with relaxed breathing, which encourages the muscles of the pelvic floor to open up and relax.

 It can also be helpful to use visualization while using the dilator, picturing the pelvic floor opening up like a flower.